LightForm-group/mcmcSample/README.md

 - MATLAB_R2024b

 ## Usage
 An ODF may be sampled using the `mcmcSample` function by specifying an ODF and the number of samples.
 Optional arguments such as a kernel and an accuracy threshold may also be specified using the keywords `kernel` and `threshold`, respectively.
 See the `src/example.m` script for further details.
+Additionally, the sampling algorithm may be chose using `method`, with available options `rejection` which only keeps samples which reduce the overall error and `metropolisHastings` which accepts samples with a random chance proportional to the relative error change.

 ## Installation
 The scripts can be used by either running directly or adding to the MATLAB path using the 'Set Path' dialogue box.